 It was a cold winter day, during the times when I was not really into vintage HiFi.
 I was new in town and decided to visit local CD shop to see what was there.
 I discovered that apart from CDs they also had massive basement full of vinyl records.
 What a view!
 I went for a browse and fallen in love with the music that was playing in the background – one of the soulful tracks by Eric Bibb was playing from the rotating black disc… Sound was coming from a set of old looking speakers, powered by really strange (it was to me at the time) looking amplifier.
-Despite the fact that an old power cable was used as a speaker cable and secured with a piece of chewing gum, the sound quality was mind blowing – so much warmth and emotion.
-Without hesitating, I have ask the shop keeper about the music and the equipment.
+Despite the fact that an old power cord was used as a speaker cable and secured with a piece of chewing gum, the sound was very alluring – so much warmth and emotion.
+Without hesitating, I ask the shop keeper about the music and the equipment.
 The speakers turned out to be Celestion Ditton 44 powered via vintage Sugden Class A amp (don’t remember exact model).
-This was the time when I realised that sometimes vintage equipment can deliver things that modern can’t (there may be different reasons for it, including nostalgia, but it works).
+This was the time when I realised that sometimes vintage equipment can deliver things that modern can’t… There may well be different reasons for it, including nostalgia, but it works.

 Instead of trying to write something myself, I decided that this description from the sales brochure gives a good indication of what we are dealing with here: